ArchieNshindano/Snake-deep-Q-Learning/README.md

 The agent manages to play on its own decently, but there is room for improvements, here are the following things that could be implemented:

-* Building a CNN and feeding it with a stack of low-resolution images representing the current game state.
-Stacked frames are required so the CNN can get an overview of the current snake's direction.(Which I implemented here on this repo)

 * Implementing an Actor-Critic algorithm.
 An Actor-Critic agent consists of two neural networks, one is the DQN (critic) trained using the agent's experiences, the other one is a policy net (actor), its role is to approximate the policy by relying on the action values estimated by the DQN.
 See the following paper for more information: [A survey of actor-critic reinforcement learning: standard and natural policy gradients](https://hal.archives-ouvertes.fr/hal-00756747/document).

 * Tuning the agent and model parameters: epsilon decay, batch size...

-* Changing the rewards.
-The current rewards are the following:

-  * +1 each step the snake get closer to the apple.

-  * -1 each steps the snake get further from the apple.

-  * -100 if the snake collide with itself or with a wall.

-  * +10 for eating the apple.